-Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in Maryland.
+Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of college with Sylvan’s study skills program in Maryland.
 Our program, which is specifically designed for students in grades 4-12, teaches valuable problem solving, critical thinking and life management skills that help kids more effectively manage their time and organize their schoolwork.
 As your child develops life-long skills that he or she can put to use in school and beyond, his or her confidence will soar!
-Help your child get equipped for success: get in touch with your local Sylvan in Maryland today to get started.
+It's time to equip your child for success: get started today by contacting your local Sylvan in Maryland.

 A Bright Future Starts With a Smart Approach

-Success begins with a strong foundation.
+A solid foundation is crucial for success.
 That’s why we've tailored our study skills program in Maryland to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at college and, eventually, in a career setting.
-At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
-We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.
+We always take the bigger picture into consideration, so our goal is to instill lifelong knowledge for personal and academic success.
+Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.

-- How to better manage time and workloads.
+- How to manage time and workloads more efficiently.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for setting short-term and long-term goals.

 - Organizational methods for setting up an effective personal study area and tackling homework.